loadays/pelican-site/content/pages/talks/gluster.md

 projects, to spread the benefits of low cost, distributed storage to the widest audience possible.

-Prior to joining Red Hat, Justin has a *nix/Linux SysAdmin for well over a decade, working on mission critical enterprise systems in Telco, Banking, and [can't be disclosed to due NDA :>] types of environments.
+Prior to joining Red Hat, Justin was a *nix/Linux SysAdmin for well over a decade, working on mission critical enterprise systems in Telco, Banking, and [can't be disclosed to due NDA :>] types of environments.

 Justin's idea of fun is setting up high speed Infiniband storage environments